mdfw/PubNubDucks/WORKSHOP-FILTER.md

 * Translate every message into morse code and deliver it as part of the message payload.

 ## PubNub Functions
-Luckily, PubNub has an option to install code in a serverless environment that can operate on and transform messages as they pass through the PubNub infrastructure.
+Luckily, PubNub has an option to install code in a serverless environment that can operate on and transform messages as they pass through the PubNub data stream network.

 ![PubNub Functions](workshop-images/pubnub-functions.gif)